HEALTHCARE COST & UTILIZATION PROJECT

 Overview of the National (Nationwide) Inpatient Sample (NIS)

-The National (Nationwide) Inpatient Sample (NIS) is part of a family of databases and software tools developed for the Healthcare Cost and Utilization Project (HCUP).
-The NIS is the largest publicly available all-payer inpatient healthcare database designed to produce U.S. regional and national estimates of inpatient utilization, access, cost, quality, and outcomes.
-Unweighted, it contains data from around 7 million hospital stays each year.
-Weighted, it estimates around 35 million hospitalizations nationally.
-Developed through a Federal-State-Industry partnership sponsored by the Agency for Healthcare Research and Quality (AHRQ), HCUP data inform decision making at the national, State, and community levels.
+The Agency for Healthcare Research and Quality’s (AHRQ) National (Nationwide) Inpatient Sample (NIS) is part of a family of databases and software tools developed for the Healthcare Cost and Utilization Project (HCUP).
+The NIS is the largest publicly available all-payer inpatient hospital database designed to produce U.S. regional and national estimates of inpatient utilization, access, cost, quality, and outcomes.
+Unweighted, it contains discharge or billing data from approximately 7 million hospital stays each year.
+Weighted, it estimates over 33 million hospitalizations nationally.
+Developed through a Federal-State-Industry partnership sponsored by AHRQ, HCUP data inform decision making at the national, State, and community levels.

 Return to Contents

-Researchers and policymakers use the NIS to make national estimates of health care utilization, cost, quality, and outcomes.
+Researchers and policymakers use AHRQ’s NIS to make national estimates of hospital utilization, cost, quality, and outcomes.
 The NIS contains information on all hospital stays, regardless of expected payer for the hospital stay.
-NIS data are available from 1988 through 2022, which allows analysis of trends over time.
+NIS data are available from 1988 through 2023, which allows analysis of trends over time.
 The NIS is sampled from the State Inpatient Databases (SID), including all inpatient data that are currently contributed to HCUP.
-The number of States participating in the NIS has grown from 8 in the first year to 47, plus the District of Columbia, at present.
+The number of States participating in the NIS has grown from 8 in the first year to 45, plus the District of Columbia, in 2023.

 Beginning with the 2012 data year, the NIS approximates a 20-percent stratified sample of all discharges from U.S. community hospitals, excluding rehabilitation and long-term acute care hospitals.
+Community hospitals are non-federal, acute care hospitals.
 The NIS was redesigned to improve national estimates.
 To highlight the design change, beginning with 2012 data, AHRQ renamed the NIS from the "Nationwide Inpatient Sample" to the "National Inpatient Sample."
-The redesign incorporates three major types of changes:
+The redesign incorporates four major types of changes:

-The new sampling strategy produces more precise estimates than the previous NIS design by reducing sampling error.
-For many estimates, confidence intervals under the new design are about half the length of confidence intervals under the previous design.
+The updated sampling strategy starting in data year 2012 produces more precise estimates than the previous NIS design by reducing sampling error.
+For many estimates, confidence intervals under the revised design are about half the length of confidence intervals under the previous design.

 For a detailed description of the 2012 NIS redesign, please see the 2012 NIS Redesign Report.